zen-pb/hashMap/README.md

 - **keys()**: Returns an array containing all the keys inside the hash map.
 - **values()**: Returns an array containing all the values.
 - **entries()**: Returns an array that contains each key, value pair.
 Example: [[firstKey, firstValue], [secondKey, secondValue]]

+## hashSet

+This repository also features a hash set which only stores keys instead of keys and values.
+Its methods are copied from the HashMap class, removing sections where value is included.